CesiumGS/3d-tiles/TileFormats/Points/README.md

 ## Overview

-The _Point Cloud_ tile format enables efficient streaming of massive point cloud for 3D visualization.
+The _Point Cloud_ tile format enables efficient streaming of massive point clouds for 3D visualization.
 Each point is defined by a position and optional properties used to define its appearance, such as color and normal, and optional properties that define application-specific metadata.

+Using 3D Tiles terminology, each point is a _feature_.

 ## Layout

 A tile is composed of a header section immediately followed by a body section.

-**Figure 1**: Points layout (dashes indicate optional fields).
+**Figure 1**: Point Cloud layout (dashes indicate optional fields).

 ![](figures/layout.png)